marwahaha/datamap/courses/computer-science-(compsci)-9a-matlab-for-programmers.md

 ---
 layout: course
-course-type: Method
 department: Computer Science (COMPSCI)
 course: 9A
+course-name: Matlab for Programmers
 title: Computer Science (COMPSCI) 9A Matlab for Programmers
-course-name: Matlab for Programmers
 units: 2
-prerequisites: Programming experience equivalent to that gained in Computer Science 10; familiarity with applications of matrix processing
-tools:
+tools: nan
-description: Self-paced course in the C programming language for students who already know how to program.
-Computation, input and output, flow of control, functions, arrays, and pointers, linked structures, use of dynamic storage, and implementation of abstract data types.
+description: Introduction to the constructs in the Matlab programming language, aimed at students who already know how to program.
+Array and matrix operations, functions and function handles, control flow, plotting and image manipulation, cell arrays and structures, and the Symbolic Mathematics toolbox.
+cluster: Computer Science
 ---